How To Get Financial Aid For College When Your Parents “Make Too Much”January 24, 2022

 The good news is, financial aid may be more readily available than you thought.
 Even if your family’s income is at the upper end of the ladder, you shouldn’t assume that no funds are available to help you pay for college.

-Instead, you should explore all your options for how to get financial aid for college if your parents make too much so you can make sure you’re tapping all the sources of cash available to you.
+Instead, you should explore all your options for how to maximize your financial aid for college if your parents make too much so you can make sure you’re tapping all the sources of cash available to you.

 You Should Still Submit the FAFSA

 FAFSA stands for Free Application for Federal Student Aid.
 The FAFSA is available through the Department of Education.
-It provides the opportunity to provide all of your financial details to schools you’re interested in attending so they can put together a financial aid package.
+It provides the opportunity to send your relevant financial information to schools you’re interested in attending so they can determine the financial aid for which you may be eligible.